 It is also a common tradition to offer coffee to important people when they visit rural farming areas.
 It is actually considered to be rude if you don’t offer.

 Types of Icelandic Coffee People Drink

 Some, if not all, coffee drinks in Iceland are brewed according to the Italian technique.
 The most popular coffee drink is a latte and next to it are cappuccino, espresso, and macchiato.

 Icelanders also consume iced coffee, but with a twist.
 It’s typically served by adding a shot of espresso and some cold water (Icelandic: “kalda vatn”) to the cup and mixing them together using a special stirrer.
 To make an iced latte or cold brew, one can use warm milk instead of water, then pour this into the cup containing espresso shots before putting ice cubes on top.

 Black coffee is something that is growing in popularity too.
 Many locals avoid the ‘sweet’ coffee options and tend to stick to plain and common coffee orders like a regular latte.

 One thing you should know about Iceland Coffee Culture is that decaf coffee pretty much doesn’t exist.
 People want the caffeine kick, so you will find it hard to come across decaf coffee in cafes and coffee shops.

-The most common way to order coffee in Iceland is with a big cup of coffee, which they call “skyr”.
-It is made with rich milk and sugar.
+One common way to order coffee in Iceland is a big cup of coffee, which they call “skyr”.
+It is made with rich milk, yogurt, and sugar.
 This drink is so popular in the country, that Icelanders joke it accounts for most of their daily food intake.

 Occasionally you might see someone order a small black coffee or latte.
 But they are very unusual choices for Icelanders, who are used to drinking their coffee with milk and sugar.